hyosung11/Launch-School/Courses/journal.md

 19:49 Out of the 9 medium problems I did today 3/9 were difficult.
 I need more practice.

 20:32 I easily did "Difference of Two" problem from a recent study group.
 I remembered Antonina's solution and am more comfortable with switching between a for loop and `forEach`.
 Okay, time to watch "Ramy" with Sohee.
 See you tomorrow bright and early to study with Alex at 6:00.

+## 20220104 화요일

+09:00 I learned another way to do the `alphabetScore` problem with Alex this morning.
+Now certify or UI benefits and then do a study session with Laurent.